 Until such a standard is adopted, however, those requiring language services should seek to verify a linguist’s language proficiency.
 If you’re considering translation or interpreting services, make sure you think carefully about exactly what you require of your language provider.
 Although freelance translators and interpreters may be a more appealing choice at first glance, language service companies often save you time and money and provide certified translations you can trust.

-At Accredited Language, we offer certified translations in 250 languages and dialects and have more than thirty years of experience in the industry.
+At Accredited Language, we offer certified translations in 250 languages and dialects and have more than 35 of experience in the industry.
 We take the time to carefully vet each of our linguists.
-All of our translators and interpreters are trusted not only for their linguistic ability, but also for their expertise in subject specific vocabulary and protocol in immigration proceedings.
+All of our translators and interpreters are trusted not only for their linguistic ability, but also for their expertise in subject specific vocabulary.
 This ensures more accurate translations and interpretations you can depend on.

 If you require language assistance, contact us today.